ashfak101/DENTTCARE-SOLUTION/README.md

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## About This Project
+-Developed an application with appointment options for patient
 In the project directory, you can run:
+-Authenticated users can get appointment -Authenticated users can see a service detaile
+-This website based on Medical related
+-its an dental hospital

 ### `npm start`